mkth1/question-answer/readme.md

 	* Post a new question.
 	* Edit a old question.
 	* Answer the question.
+	* Mark it as solved

 * As an unregistred user.
-	* Search a question
+	* Search a question.
-	* View unanswered questions
+	* View unanswered questions.
+	* View how many answers has been posted.